DiscordBM/DiscordBM/README.md

   <summary> Click to expand </summary>

 These are some general implementation detail notes about the `DefaultDiscordClient`.
-Generally, the `DefaultDiscordClient` will try to be as smart as possible with minimal compromises.
+Generally, the `DefaultDiscordClient` will try to be as smart as possible with minimal compromise.

 > I'll refer to `DefaultDiscordClient` as "DDC" to be more concise.